Introduced March 1, 2016

 Cisco did a raft of announcements that included 9200s.
 Previous version used a trident-2 along with Cisco custom ALE-2 ASIC that fixed warts in the trident-2.
 The new 92xx switches are full custom: ASE-2 and ASE-3.
+Date of first publication of the hardware installation guide is Feb 8, 2016.
 Since this web page is primarily about buffering:

 This was copied out of architecture paper.
 The newer 9200 claims to have less memory than the older 9300.
 That is because the 9300 was a warts-on-a-pig product.